DanielBradford/bamboo-fitness/TESTING.md

 1. As an interested client, I want an easy to fill in enquiry form, so I can make contact with the gym.
     * The landing/home page has a clear "call to action" button (labelled "Join Us")which when clicked opens an enquiry form to be easily filled by the user
-    * The Contact Us page also has the option to fill in an enuiry form which can be sent to the gym.
+    * The Contact Us page also has the option to fill in an enquiry form which can be sent to the gym.

 1. As a new visitor to the website, I want learn more about the gym, so I can feel I understand their brand and ethos.
     *  All pages hold the logo and images that maintain the theme of nature, fitness and well being.
-    *  All pages hold an alert box at the top of the page that advertises the gyms charity donations.
+    *  All pages hold an alert box at the top of the page that advertises the gym's charity donations.
     *  The landing/home page's first section has a summary of what the gym offers.
     *  The landing/home page's second section has information about the gym's charity donations.